dotkernel/development/docs/book/v2/virtualhosts/create-virtualhost.md

 ansible-playbook -i hosts create-virtualhost.yml --ask-become-pass
 ```

-This process will ask for your AlmaLinux10 password, iterate over the list of configured `virtualhosts` and output a short summary with the results.
+This process will ask for your **AlmaLinux 10** password, iterate over the list of configured `virtualhosts` and output a short summary with the results.
 Your virtualhost should be accessible and ready to use.

 You will install your project under the `html` directory of your project, for example `/var/www/example.localhost/html`.